johnmck95/KettlePal/README.md

 For local development, I am using Claude Code with Ollama.
 For smaller tasks, use an on-prem model with unlimited access.
 For deeper reasoning, use a cloud-hosted model.
 While both options are less powerful than a frontier model, they are completely free and very usable.

-Run `ollama launch claude --model minimax-m3:cloud` to use Claude Code (with the minimax-m3 cloud model).

 | Model      | Hosting Location | `command`                                       | Use Case                            |
 | ---------- | ---------------- | ----------------------------------------------- | ----------------------------------- |
 | minimax-m3 | Cloud            | `ollama launch claude --model minimax-m3:cloud` | Complex Reasoning.                  |